ryan57bh/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Ph.D. candidate in the Department of Economics at the University of Illinois at Chicago.
+I am a Ph.D. candidate in the Department of Economics at the University of Illin
 ---
 My fields of interest include Economics of Education, Labor Economics, Public Economics, and Applied Microeconomics.
 I also have experience in incorporating machine learning and deep learning techniques into economic research.